Queue-Fair/iOS/README.md

 **5.** Go back to Xcode, and the Project Navigator on the left hand side.
 Open the Main storyboard.
 There are three scenes - a Navigation Controller to ensure that a Back button exists (but you don't have to use a Navigation Controller on your own apps), a main scene with three buttons, and a protected scene, which represents the activity or operation you wish to protect with Queue-Fair.

 **6.** If Xcode does not automatically pick up ProtectedViewController, then from Finder drag it from your QueueFairDemo->QueueFairDemo folder to the Project Navigator, placing it underneath ViewController, and accept the default options to add the file.
-The demo app will contain build errors until you add the QueueFairAdapter Framework from this distribution,
+The demo app will contain build errors until you add the QueueFairAdapter Framework from this distribution, as described in the next section.

 ## Adding the library to an existing app